kafoso/type-formatter/README.md

         public function format($object): ?string
         {
             if (false == is_object($object)) {
-                return null; // Pass on to next formatter or lastly DefaultArrayFormatter }
+                return null; // Pass on to next formatter or lastly DefaultObjectFormatter }
             if ($object instanceof \DateTimeInterface) {
                 return sprintf(